xta/unit-test-js-demo/Readme.md

 I want to unit test my JS libraries AND use it in my browser.

+### Walkthrough Guide

+Read the [blog post](http://www.rexfeng.com/blog/2014/07/how-to-unit-test-your-js-and-use-it-in-the-browser/) that walks through this repo to add GulpJS, gulp-jasmine, and browserify.

 ### Dev

     // Run default task to run specs and generate minified JS